ZenaCai/vsRNAfinder/README.md

   Quantification for small RNAs

-Each column is described as follows:
+Each column of output files is described as follows:

 | *Column*    | *Description*                                                |
 | ----------- | ------------------------------------------------------------ |